Enalean/tuleap-documentation-en/languages/en/installation-guide/appliance-installation.rst

 The install webpage will ask you for two fields:

--  Your server name.
+-  **Your server name**.
 If you have a dns record for this address, you can use it, otherwise, simply enter the IP address of the server.

--  Your company name.
+-  **Your company name**.
 You can enter here what you want, this field will be used to lightly personalize the platform.

 Then click the install button.
 Currently the webpage is in beta stage and nothing will appear, but if you check the server it will reboot after a few minutes.